expo/expo/docs/pages/versions/unversioned/sdk/dataMigrationHelper.md

 ### `DataMigrationHelper.getLegacyDocumentDirectoryAndroid(): string | null`

-This method returns the path to the legacy document directory which can be used by `expo-file-system`.
+Returns the path to the legacy document directory which can be used by `expo-file-system`.

 > Returns null on all platforms except Android